Schlegen/Microgrid-Manager/README.md

 To have more details about this project, I invite you to read my report, in the .pdf file.

+The main language used here is Python (with Numpy, Matplotlib, statsmodels, Pulp, Flask) but I also use HTML, JS and CSS for the dashboard

 This method presents various file among which, what may be the most interesting are :
   - `param.py`, where is saved all the configuration of the file
   - `forecast.py`, containing the prediction methods